 1. Kota Bharu

 Located on the eastern side of Malaysia, Kota Bharu is the capital city and the seat of the royals of the Kelantan state.
 Now if you’re confused let me clear the air a bit.
 Malaysia is essentially a federation of 13 states and Kelantan happens to be one of them.
-Now if nature is your calling, and being out in the wilderness appeals to you more than the high rises of the city, Kota Bharu is the place for you.
+Now if nature is your calling, and being out in the wilderness appeals to you more than the city's high rises, Kota Bharu is the place for you.

 Ipoh has always been an important city.
-One only needs to turn the pages of history to learn how it was the second administrative centre during the British colonial era, after Kuala Lumpur.
-Post that the city gained importance for being the centre of the world’s tin industry.
+One only needs to turn the pages of history to learn how it was the second administrative center during the British colonial era, after Kuala Lumpur.
+Post that the city gained importance for being the center of the world’s tin industry.
 Off late it has started to gain importance as a tourist destination.
 The city has lots of beautiful sights to withhold.
-One such being Gunung Lang Recreation park, where many a locals are often spotted spending their time in leisure.
-The Town hall, Mariamman kovil temple and Kellie’s castle are also places worth visiting for their exquisite architecture.
+One such being Gunung Lang Recreation Park, where many locals are often spotted spending their time in leisure.
+The Townhall, Mariamman kovil temple, and Kellie’s castle are also places worth visiting for their exquisite architecture.

-The capital city of the state of Penang, it is one of the most sought after tourist destinations.
-The perfect combination of ancient culture and colonial architecture makes it so popular amongst the tourists across the world.
+The capital city of Penang's state is one of the most sought-after tourist destinations.
+The perfect combination of ancient culture and colonial architecture makes it so popular amongst tourists across the world.
 One of the biggest attractions of Penang is its architecture.
-The people, culture and food all come together in a perfect way, making George town even more irresistible.
-The narrow lanes, the shrines, the occasional shops lined with a stream of paper lanterns give George town a charm of it’s own.
+The people, culture, and food all come together in a perfect way, making George town even more irresistible.
+The narrow lanes, the shrines, the occasional shops lined with a stream of paper lanterns give George town a charm of its own.
 A charm that is hard to resist.